 You can utilize our programs and tailor them to fit your needs, expanding on them or even using them to create a “camp” for kids in the summer time to get your community into your shelter building.
 While liability sometimes prevents shelters from allowing children to handle dogs in the facility, they can do other things – fill Kongs with peanut butter, make enrichment toys, draw pictures of the dogs, write adoption profiles, hold fundraiser or supply-drives, assist at adoption events, maybe spruce up a play yard.
-Kids want to help and by making the shelter a welcoming place.
-It’s where they will go when the time comes for them to get their own dog.
+Kids want to help and by making the shelter a welcoming place that’s where they will go when the time comes for them to get their own dogs.

 Purpose of Family/Children’s Education Program: